 The role of educational consultants and advocates is defined and strategies on how to prepare for visits and IEP meetings with these professionals are discussed.

 Autism and Applied Behavior Analysis: Theory and Practice

 This comprehensive training explains the characteristics of autism and describes Applied Behavior Analysis (ABA) in depth.
 The topics covered in this training include the components of a discrete trial, prompting, shaping, chaining, how to develop and implement a functional analysis, principles of reinforcement, data collection and creating a curriculum.

 We can assist in the comprehensive assessment of children to determine educational and behavioral needs.
-The Assessment of Basis Language and Learner Skills (ABLLS) is the most appropriate tool for assessing a student’s ABA program needs.
-The ABLLS is an assessment, curriculum guide, and skills tracking system for children with language delays.
+The Assessment of Basis Language and Learner Skills – ™ Revised (ABLLS-™R) is a useful tool for assessing a student’s ABA program needs.
+The ABLLS-™R is an assessment, curriculum guide, and skills tracking system for children with autism or other developmental disabilities.

-The ABLLS Protocol provides criterion-referenced information regarding a child’s current skills and provides a curriculum that can serve as a basis for the selection of educational objectives.
-The ABLLS Protocol also includes a set of grids that comprise a skills tracking system making it possible to observe and document the child’s progress in the acquisition of critical skills.
+The ABLLS-™R Protocol provides criterion-referenced information regarding a child’s current skills and provides a curriculum that can serve as a basis for the selection of educational objectives.
+The ABLLS-™R Protocol also includes a set of grids that comprise a skills tracking system making it possible to observe and document the child’s progress in the acquisition of critical skills.

 Curriculum Development and Behavioral Programming

 The ABLLS-™R assessment results will be analyzed and these results will be utilized to create a comprehensive behavioral curriculum tailor made to meet the child’s specific needs.
 A written assessment report will be created as well as a program book that includes all prescribed protocols, skill tracking forms, and data collection forms.
 Specific protocol materials necessary to present protocols will be outlined.

 Comprehensive ABA Training